 We here at the Bicycle Superstore also offer safety checks for all kids bikes so if you're unsure if your childs bike is safe, visit your nearest Bicycle Superstore — see our locations and drop in today!

 Melbourne is truly a fantastic city for biking.
 No matter you live, you are likely to be within riding (or driving) distance of a family-friendly bike track, and if you’re feeling adventurous you should even consider journeying out into the countryside too.

-Here’s just three ideas for places that you can take your children these school holidays:
+Here’s a few great places that you can take your children these school holidays:

 - The Bay Trail.
 This one of the more popular trails in Melbourne, running along the edge of the scenic Port Phillip Bay.
 The trail is known for being suitable for beginners and seasoned riders alike, and its length of 69 km gives you great flexibility when it comes to where to start and end your ride — not to mention parking.